Feleipe Franks Shreds Michigan as Florida Wins 2018 Peach Bowl

 Franks' spot as the Gators' starter under center appeared precarious when he was benched in favor of Kyle Trask during the team's blowout loss to the Missouri Tigers in early November.

-The 21-year-old Florida native played much better down the stretch, however, including a strong showing in Saturday's bowl game.
-He completed 13 of his 23 throws for 173 yards and a touchdown while adding 74 rushing yards and a score on the ground.
+The Florida native played much better down the stretch, however, including a strong showing in Saturday's bowl game.
+He completed 13 of his 23 throws for 173 yards and a touchdown and added 74 rushing yards and a score on the ground.

 Zach Abolverdi @ZachAbolverdi